 If state officials require any additional documentation during the review process, they will request it via mail.
 Make sure to respond to the requests within the timeframe provided to avoid having your submission be rejected or returned.
 If you do not respond within a reasonable amount of time, the Department of Taxation and Finance will consider the application to be withdrawn.
 You can electively withdraw your request at any time.

 Aside from failure to respond, which would result in a withdrawal of your offer, the process has two outcomes.
-The first is acceptance, which means you can pay the amount you outlined in your offer, and your debt will be absolved with the state of New York.
+The first is acceptance, which means you can pay the amount you outlined in your offer, and your back taxes will be absolved with the state of New York.
 In this case, the state will also apply any funds payable, credits, offsets, and tax refunds to the original outstanding liability.

 The second outcome is rejection, which means the state is not accepting your offer.
 You will receive notification of the rejection in writing, and the document will include the reason your offer was rejected.
 Examples of rejection reasons include the following: